Parasrathi/test-repository/README.md

 ## Github API Limitations
 - Github search API reutrns max 100 repositories per page and in total max 1000 results.
 - We can explore alternative or paid APIs that provide complete repository data and persist it in our database to significantly enhance the REST API response time.
+- Github does not allow pushing github access token, in the future we can replace with environment variable or encrypt using sops.